Carved Redware Seed Pot with Figures and Corn by Camilio Tafoya

 The Artistry of Camilo Sunflower Tafoya: A Study of the Redware Seed Pot

-The redware seed pot, a testament to the artistic prowess of Camilo Sunflower Tafoya, hails from the Santa Clara Pueblo.
+The redware seed pot, a testament to the artistic talent of Camilo Sunflower Tafoya, hails from Santa Clara Pueblo.
 Tafoya, a potter of remarkable versatility, was known for his work in the traditional carved blackware style, a technique that his mother, Sara Fina, and sister, Margaret, had mastered and brought into the limelight.
 However, with this particular piece, Tafoya diverged from his family's tradition and ventured into the realm of sgraffito, a style that seemed to captivate his artistic interest.

 This seed pot, though small in size, is rich in detail and symbolism.
 Its round shape, interrupted only by a flat base, is typical of the form.
 The pot's sides are adorned with two carved circles, within which figures are etched in relief.
 These figures, supporting themselves with tall staffs and carrying large parcels on their backs, are presumed to be farmers returning home after a day of toil, bearing the fruits of their labor.

 Between these circular elements, tall corn designs emerge, extending from the base to a small aperture near the top of the pot.
-This intricate detailing not only enhances the aesthetic appeal of the piece but also pays homage to the agricultural heritage of the Santa Clara Pueblo.
+This intricate detailing not only enhances the aesthetic appeal of the piece but also pays homage to the agricultural heritage of Santa Clara Pueblo.
 Thus, through his art, Tafoya weaves a narrative of his culture, making each piece a window into the world he belonged to.

 Artist signature of Camilio Sunflower Tafoya, Santa Clara PuebloThe bottom of the jar is signed, dated, and numbered Camilio Sunflower Tafoya, Santa Clara Pueblo, 1975, 88A.